bsmylie873/TransistorTracker/README.md

 - A user must be able to create a new account
 - A user must be able to list personal hardware devices and categorise them
 - Each device should have relevant specifications recorded
-- Compatibility with operating systems and software should be noted
+- Compatibility with software should be noted
 - Ability to track whether the device is still in use, retired, partially defective or defective
-- Option to add custom notes per device
 ### Should Have
 - Shareable hardware lists
 - Search filters for device types, OS compatibility, or status (active/retired/partially defective/defective)